 Good chicken curry or stew is loved the world over.
 Each cook uses the spices they love, and some onion and garlic often get thrown in the mix.
 Maybe even some ginger joins the party, making a soul-satisfying meal with some rice.
 Kerala chicken curry is infused with the warming spices (garam masala) of the region based on fennel, green cardamom, and black pepper.
-I have posted a Kerala garam masala, but if you prefer to buy it, try to find a South Indian brand for example.
+I have posted a Kerala garam masala, but if you prefer to buy it, try to find a South Indian garam masala brand called Eastern, for example.
 Or I have a quick substitute described in the Notes below that does a good job of giving you a rich and savory taste of Kerala.

 New Chicken Dinner